junxit/us-congress-bills-115/metadata.md

 - 2018-07-16 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 115-818.
 - 2018-07-16 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 115-818.
 - 2018-07-17 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2018-11-15 — Referred to the Committee on Environment and Public Works.
+- 2018-11-15 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2018-11-15 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.